junebug12851/GameboyBoilerplateProj/README.md

 the save data.
 Basically a modern touch option on the old classic that can totally be ignored or removed with ease.

+## How do I compile?
+What do I need?

+All your answers are in the COMPILE.md file from what to install, how and where to get it, to compiling.
+The super short version though is use `rgbds` and run `./scripts/build.sh` any more elaboration can all be found in the seperate file.

 ## Enjoy ^_^